awsdocs/amazon-ec2-user-guide/doc_source/connection-prereqs.md

 + [Locate the private key and set the permissions](#connection-prereqs-private-key)
 + [\(Optional\) Get the instance fingerprint](#connection-prereqs-fingerprint)

+For the prerequisites for connecting to a Windows instance, see [Prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html#rdp-prereqs) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Get information about your instance<a name="connection-prereqs-get-info-about-instance"></a>
 + **Get the ID of the instance\.**